 How to use everyday situations to teach kids safety

-You don’t need to fake any situations.
-You’ll be able to use opportunities in your everyday life by just paying attention to them, and including stories, games, books, movies, and cartoons you already know.
+You’ll learn to use your everyday life by just paying attention, including stories, games, books, movies, and cartoons you already know.

 Enroll in a Free online course for parents of kids 3-10 years old